puneetmadaan/glome/python/README.md

 ### Test

 In the test folder we have scripts that implement test classes based on unittest.
-To run all the test use:
+To run all tests use:

 ```
 python -m test